 Your doctor will work out the amount of Gliclazide (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 Your doctor may suggest that your child starts with a low dose.
 They may then increase the dose as your child gets used to the medicine and depending on how they respond to it.
 Your doctor will explain what to do.
 If you are not sure how much to give, check with your doctor, nurse or pharmacist.

 It is important that you follow your doctor’s instructions about how much to give.

 - Tablets should be swallowed with a glass of water, squash or juice.
 Your child should not chew the tablets.

 - You can crush the tablet and mix it with a small amount of soft food such as yogurt, honey, or mashed potato.
 Make sure your child swallows it straight away, without chewing.

 When should the medicine start working?

-The medicine should start working straight away but you will not see much difference in your child.
+The medicine will start working straight away, although you will not see any difference in your child.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of gliclazide, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Gliclazide, do not give them another dose.
 Wait until the next normal dose.